 We continue to ask for volunteers who are healthy and can help with our critical mission while adhering to social distancing and other guidelines from local, state and federal sources.
-If you are interested in volunteering on site at GBFB, please sign up HERE.
+We are currently limiting volunteer shifts to groups of 10 individuals per shift.

 As a food distribution facility that acquires and distributes millions of pounds of food for our neighbors in need across Eastern Massachusetts, GBFB is a critical front-line first responder for our neighbors in need.

 As an AIB-certified organization, GBFB already operates under the utmost stringent health and safety measures.